Penn State Penn State: College of the Liberal Arts

 Let’s Collaborate

 We’re always looking for new opportunities to collaborate!
-The SAHND Lab is also actively recruiting graduate students, post-docs, and undergraduates to work on a range of current projects.
-Our lab is specially equipped to support researchers working on, or wishing to propose, large-scale radiocarbon and chronological modeling programs, multi-method geophysical surveys, or other digital projects including those leveraging “big” datasets, formal network analyses, or other geospatial applications.
+The SAHND and SHEL Lab is also actively recruiting graduate students, post-docs, and undergraduates to work on a range of current projects.
+Our lab is specially equipped to support researchers working on, or wishing to propose, large-scale radiocarbon and chronological modeling programs, multi-method geophysical surveys, zooarchaeological analyses, isotopic analyses for environmental reconstructions, or other digital projects including those leveraging “big” datasets, formal network analyses, geospatial applications, or environmental methods.